Comparisons / LangChain vs Pydantic AI

 LangChain vs Pydantic AI: Which Agent Framework to Use?

-LangChain langchain is the most popular agent framework.
-Pydantic AI pydantic ai is a type-safe agent framework built by the pydantic team.
-Here is how they compare — and what the same patterns look like in plain Python.
+LangChain is the most popular agent framework.
+Pydantic AI is a type-safe agent framework built by the Pydantic team.
+Here is how they compare — paradigm, ecosystem, and the use cases each one is actually built for.

 By the numbers